ToruNiina/TOMLParser/README.md

 std::vector<double> array = toml::get<toml::Array<toml::Float>>(data.at("array"));
 ```

-If you have TOML file like this,
+If you have a TOML-file like the following,

 ```toml
 # sample.toml